-If neither registry variable is set, and maxAcrRetries and acrRetryInterval are also not set, automatic client reroute processing retries the connection to a database for up to 10 minutes, with no wait between retries.
+If neither registry variable is set, and maxAcrRetries and acrRetryInterval are also not set, automatic client reroute processing tries the connection to a database again for up to 10 minutes, with no wait between retries.

-For CLI, OLE DB, and ADO.NET applications, you can set a connection timeout value.
+For embedded SQL, CLI, OLE DB, and ADO.NET applications, you can set a connection timeout value.
 That value specifies the number of seconds that the client application waits for a connection to a database to be established.
-You need to set the connection timeout value to a value that is equal to or greater than the maximum time it takes to connect to the server.
+You must set the connection timeout value to a value that is equal to or greater than the maximum time that it takes to connect to the server.
 Otherwise, the connection might time out and be rerouted to the alternate server by client reroute.
-For example, if on a normal day it takes about 10 seconds to connect to the server, and on a busy day it takes about 20 seconds, the connection timeout value should be set to at least 20 seconds.
+For example, if on a normal day it takes about 10 seconds to connect to the server, and on a busy day it takes about 20 seconds, you should set the connection timeout value to at least 20 seconds.